-They have star-shaped leaves that help them stand out from many other palms, as most of them have feathery fronds.
-Chinese Fans are slow-growing trees.
-Their height can reach around 15 feet or above.
+These palms have star-shaped leaves that help them stand out from many other palms, as the majority of palms have feathery fronds.
+Chinese Fans are slow-growing trees, and their height can reach around 15 feet or even more.

-These trees do best in bright light, though younger trees can tolerate dark locations.
-You will have to water them only when the apex of the soil feels dry.
+The trees do best in bright light, though younger trees can tolerate dark locations.
+Also, you will have to water them only when the apex of the soil feels dry.
 While planting them indoors, make sure to use a large pot that can provide room for a large taproot.
 You can feed this tree once a year with just a slow-release fertilizer.

 13. Majestic Palm

 These palms have two positive features.
 One is its shade tolerance capabilities, and the second is its slow-growing ability.
-Both these features make these palms perfectly suited as an indoor plant.
-If the indoor is humid and moist, they will thrive in that environment.
+Both these features make them perfectly suited as an indoor plant.
+If the indoor environment is humid and moist, they will thrive in that environment.
 So, near the bathroom and kitchen is the best place to place this tree.

-They prefer moist soil, indirect light during the day.
-You can just make a great stand of bright or dark green frond with them to bring life to the empty corner of your house.
+The variant prefers moist soil, and indirect light during the day.
+You can just make a great stand of bright or dark green fronds with them to bring life to the empty corner of your house.

 14. Parlor Palm

-Very few trees, especially palms, are more suitable for planting indoor than a Parlor palm.
-They grow in average light and heat.
+Very few trees, especially palms, are more suitable for planting indoors than a Parlor palm.
+This type of palm tree grows in average light and heat.
 They do not require pruning other than just an occasional cleaning of dead branches.

 15. Ponytail Palm

 Ponytail palm is the cutest among all the palms.
-No matter how small your room is, you will always find it sufficient for a Ponytail Palm.
-It has the tiniest sturdy trunk with generously arching leaves.
-May will say that this not an actual species of palm.
-Well, they are basically more of a succulent variant.
+It’s small too, and that’s great for anyone without much room for the larger varieties.
+The species has the tiniest sturdy trunk with generously arching leaves, you might even say that the tree is not an actual species of palm.

-The decorative trunk is not just a piece of beauty, it helps the tree reserve water for later use, making it more drought-tolerant.
+In addition, the decorative trunk of this tree is not just a piece of beauty; it helps the tree reserve water for later use, making it more drought-tolerant.

-These are the top low maintenance palm trees that require little care and attention and can grow in partial sun to complete sun.
-According to your need, you can choose the most suitable one among them.
+These are the top low-maintenance palm trees that require little care and attention and can grow from partial sun to complete sun.
+According to your needs, you can choose the most suitable one among them.